Shubhamxshah/spyder/changelogs/Spyder-2.md

 * Preferences dialog box/Keyboard shortcuts:
     * conflicts are now ignored if shortcuts have different contexts *except* if one of this context is '`_`' (i.e. global context)
     * conflict warnings are now also shown when showing the preferences dialog box (not only when modifying shortcuts and applying changes)
-* Drag/drop Python script to console: fixed TypeError (TypeError: start() got an unexpected keyword argument 'ask_for_arguments')
+* Drag/drop Python file to console: fixed TypeError (TypeError: start() got an unexpected keyword argument 'ask_for_arguments')
 * Console base widget: added support for FF (Form Feed) ANSI sequence - Fixes bug in IPython console: 'cls' and 'clear' magic commands were inactive in IPython consoles
 * Editor: code completion was sometimes very slow when editing files within a Spyder project
 * Code editor: fixed "Delete line" feature (Ctrl+D) / was not working with multiline selection